 The most widely used “OLAP tool” is likely the Excel Pivot Table that supports all the 12 OLAP Rules particular when it is used in conjunction with an OLAP server (e.g. Analysis Services).
 In the beginning OLAP functionality was an integral part of client-server-based systems like Express, TM1, Essbase followed by Microsoft Analysis Services and later Jedox (that started as an open-source project under the name of Palo).

 OLAP solutions gained high popularity with business users as they allowed them to build their required analytical models (most often for financial use cases) without in-depth IT expertise themselves.

-Particularly successful were solutions that could process write back transactions in real time i.e. enabling the user to see the results of a change in the data immediately.
-A requirement that is an integral part for planning and forecasting processes.
+Particularly successful were solutions that could process write back transactions in real-time i.e. enabling the user to see the results of a change in the data immediately.
+A requirement that is an integral part of planning and forecasting processes.

 In 2005 Microsoft introduced the unified dimensional model that combined benefits of OLTP (“Online Transactional Processing”) typically relational database systems and “OLAP” databases.
 For example, users could build their own hierarchies on the fly during the analysis as opposed to having to rigidly define them in the model beforehand.

-In 2010 initially with Power Pivot and from 2012 in Analysis Services Tabular the new Vertipaq engine was released, that for the first time included columnar data storage and in memory processing.
-This new technology enabled – until then- unparalleled query performance with sub second query times in models with tens of millions of records on a laptop.
-The only drawback here was that write back is not supported.
+In 2010 initially with Power Pivot and from 2012 in Analysis Services Tabular the new Vertipaq engine was released, which for the first time included columnar data storage and in-memory processing.
+This new technology-enabled – until then unparalleled query performance with sub-second query times in models with tens of millions of records on a laptop.
+The only drawback here was that write-back is not supported.

 Next Level OLAP